 - Panchayati Raj, as introduced in 1959, operated at village, block and district levels.

-- Who acted as Prime Minister of the interim government of India after independence? — C. Raja Gopalachri
+- Who acted as Vice President of the Executive Council of First Interim Cabinet of India just before independence? — Jawaharlal Nehru.

 - The council of ministers is collectively responsible to the LokSabha.